Diego-Llanes/resume/cv.typ

   title: [BOSS Net: A Self-consistent Data-driven Model for Determining Stellar Parameters],
   date: [Fall 2023],
   description: [
     Developed a pipeline for the estimation of surface gravity, surface temperature, and iron content from photometric light readings focused in the near-infrared.
+    #v(pub_spacing)
-This work was presented at the Flatiron Institute during the 2023 SDSS-V Collaboration Meeting and subsequently published in the #link("https://iopscience.iop.org/article/10.3847/1538-3881/ad291d")[Astronomical Journal].
+    #emph()[This work was presented at the /*Flatiron Institute at the*/2023 SDSS-V Collaboration Meeting and published in the #link("https://iopscience.iop.org/article/10.3847/1538-3881/ad291d")[Astronomical Journal].]

   ],
 )
 // #project(